TobiasVanDyk/RaspberryPi-GPIO-Displays/ili9486/README.md

  ### Waveshare 3.5" Type (B) revision 2 LCD and Arduino Teensy
 Connection details are as below for a Teensy 3.6 using the Adafruit ILI9486 library.
 Waveshare 3.5" LCD (B) rev 2 for raspberry Pi (ILI9486 chipset) with [Adafruit ILI9486 library](Library-LCD35inch(B)rev2-Teensy36.zip) and example graphicstest.
 See [LCD35inch(B)rev2-Teensy36.ino](LCD35inch(B)rev2-Teensy36.ino) for details.

+Also see [ImpulseAdventure Waveshare_ILI9486](https://github.com/ImpulseAdventure/Waveshare_ILI9486) for an alternate driver for this LCD.

 Table 2.
 Connect the Waveshare LCD 3,5" type (B) revision 2 display to Teensy 3.6:

 |   RPi LCD  | Pin  | Teensy | Pin  |